-SPED-403 Assessment of Adolescents with Handicaps, 3 cr.
-The course will focus on techniques for the administration and interpretation of formal and informal assessment devices for the handicapped adolescent.
-Prereq.: SPED-303 and SPED-404 or equivalent.
+SPED-403 Assessment of Adolescents with Disabilities, 3 cr.
+The course will focus on techniques for the administration and interpretation of formal and informal assessment devices for the adolescents with disabilities.
+Prereq.: SPED-409 and SPED- 404 or equivalent.

 SPED-404 Survey of the Field of Special Education, 3cr.
 Review of the legal, psychological, sociological, and educational aspects of the lives of children and youth with disabilities including the learning disabled.
 For students needing 100 hours of clinical experience arrangements will be made through SPED-404.
 Prereq.: graduate standing.